kellys1210/Road-Trip-Planner/README.md

 ### Installation

-Clone the repository:
+1. Clone the repository:

 ```bash
 git clone https://github.com/your-username/trip-planner-app.git
 ```

+2. Navigate to the project directory:

 ```bash
 cd trip-planner-app
 ```

+3. Install dependencies:

 ```bash
 npm install
 ```

 ## Usage
-Start the application:
+1. Start the application:

 ```bash
 npm start
 ```

-Open your web browser and visit http://localhost:3000 to access the Trip Planner App.
+2. Open your web browser and visit http://localhost:3000 to access the Trip Planner App.

-Use the app to create, view, edit, and delete trips as needed.
+3. Use the app to create, view, edit, and delete trips as needed.

 ## License